sheeba4/foleyhougtest/wp-content/plugins/youtube-embed-plus/readme.txt

 * Autohide controls until hovering
 * Loop your videos
 * Show/hide related videos at the end
-* Show/hide the video title and other info
+* Show/hide the video title and other info (YouTube/Google has deprecated this feature)
 * Use the light theme
 * Show/hide player controls
 * Turn on/off closed captions by default